 PUBI PUBLIC SERVICES & INFRASTRUCTURE ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority PSI-1.3 Develop Performance Dashboards Medium Policy Long TC, FC No Progress Medium Could be part of website upgrade, but not a high priority.
-RECOMMENDATIONS: Departmental service dashboards could be made a part of the web page upgrade identified in PSI-1.2; however, it should be noted that keeping them up to date and useful would require significant amount of staff time.
-PSI-1.4 Partner with Jefferson County to Expand Acce to Services ss Low Policy Long TC No Progress High No change.
-Text suggests having an office st affed part-time for services.
-May no ot be much dema nd for this approach.
-RECOMMENDATIONS: However, it is recommended for proactive involvement of the town in be pursued at the elective political level. • • • PSI-1.5 Town - University Public Service Partnerships Medium Policy Short TC, PWC, POC Completed Medium Recent MOU on policing for mutual aid.
+RECOMMENDATIONS: Departmental service noted that keeping them up to date and useful v pgrade identified in PSI-1.2; however , it should be PSI-1.4 Partner with Jefferson County to Expand Acce to Services ss Low Policy Long TC No Progress High No change.
+Text suggests having an office staffed part-time for services.
+May not be much demand for this approach.
+RECOMMENDATIONS: However, it is recommended that the Town should pursue a cooperative relationship with the County planning department to provide for proactive involvement of the town in planning decisions within the Shepherdstown Growth Management Boundary.
+This would likely need to be pursued at the elective political level.
+PSI-1.5 Town - University Public Service Partnerships Medium Policy Short TC, PWC, POC Completed Medium Recent MOU on policing for mutual aid.
 This is a continuation o f a history of coo peration.
 RECOMMENDATIONS: Recommend continuent enforcement and parking, so that an effective continuent is a second continuent of the second continuent of , , • eas of interest, but pa articularly with r egards to law be interest in annexation for this specific driver.